Eduardx-2/Eduardx-2/README.md

 <br>

 - Hi, I'm Eduardx, a computing graduate and a passionate tech enthusiast.
 I specialize in areas I love, including data analysis, neural network development, pentesting, and software development.
-I have experience in a bit of everything, but I excel in Python, Java, and Rust.
+I have experience in a bit of everything, but I excel in Python, Java, JavaScript and Rust.
 Additionally, I am a backend developer.

 - 🔥 Passionate about software development
 - 🛡️ Passionate about hacking & pentesting